 Technological advancements and more ubiquitous and transparent access to data have made online leasing/buying more cost-effective.
 Computer access has not only improved user convenience but has also threatened the long-term market monopoly of traditional brokers.
 To stay competitive, real estate brokers are making dramatic changes in how their business operates and are partnering with technology-driven startups to stay ahead in the game.

-With improved employment opportunities and increasing household income, housing demand has increased considerably.
+With the shift to remote work and flexible work arrangements, the need for home offices and properties in rural areas has also increased causing a housing demand.
 While this presents an opportunity for real estate developers, they face significant challenges in fulfilling the customer’s needs due to labor shortages, permit issuance delays, and regulatory issues.
 To meet these challenges while maintaining revenue margins, real estate developers will be required to study the current and upcoming real estate trends carefully, and come up with a long-term strategy to bridge the demand-supply gap efficiently.

 Preparing and responding to changes in their competitive environment, real estate companies need to reinvent their strategies.
 While investment in new technologies and partnerships with startups can help real estate developers and brokerage firms respond to these changes, improved processes and insightful leadership are two long-term solutions to problems currently faced by the real estate industry.